 Their landlord prohibited garages, leaving residents limited storage options.
 He charged them $25 a month per additional car or adult beyond those registered at the time of move-in.
 He charged $5 a month for every pet and required dogs to be leashed at all times.
 There was a $5 monthly fee for every extra half-cord of firewood, which Wood needed to fuel her stove.
 Though he employed a groundskeeper, he didn’t install outdoor lights, nor did he maintain the community roads, which were pocked and cracked.

 In 2012, Wood and her neighbors received a written notice that the owner was selling the land.
 Unlike many owners, who prefer to sell their properties to a developer, this landlord was open to selling to residents.
-He had agreed to host a meeting between the tenants, a real estate broker, and the Northwest Cooperative Development Center, a nonprofit that supports cooperatives.
+He had agreed to host a meeting with the tenants, a real estate broker, and the Northwest Cooperative Development Center, a nonprofit that supports cooperatives.
 The parties discussed the possibility of establishing a nonprofit, resident-owned cooperative to purchase the property.
 In doing so, they would conserve the land for manufactured housing, continue living there as a community, and collectively manage it to guarantee a safe, affordable, high-quality experience.

 The residents voted to go for it.
 The landlord had two demands.
 He wanted fair market value, and he wanted to complete the sale by the end of the year.
 It was already August.
 They had five months.

 In addition to the collaboration with Northwest Cooperative Development Center, the residents also began working with ROC USA, a New Hampshire–based nonprofit organization that offers residents of manufactured housing communities a mix of technical assistance and affordable financing to purchase their rented land when it becomes available for sale.
 Between its establishment in 2008 and 2016, ROC USA has successfully facilitated 80 of these transactions nationally and secured more than $175 million in financing for them.